Immigration New Zealand: Immigration Service, 1988–2004

 Following a review of the Department of Labour in 1988, the Immigration Division was revamped as the "Immigration Service."
 The Immigration Service established three regional and four branch offices.
 Staff numbers rose from 139 to 324 by 1992.
 By the early 1990s, Asia and the Pacific Islands had replaced the United Kingdom and Europe as the main source of New Zealand's immigration.
 In 1993, the Immigration Service was reorganized to accommodate the increased number of tourists and to shift much of the immigrant processing to staff overseas.
 In response to the increasing strain placed by immigration on New Zealand's social infrastructure particularly housing and education, the Department of Labour tightened English language and capital requirements.

 Immigration NZ, 2004–present

 In 2004, Immigration New Zealand was designated as the government agency in charge of migration settlement.
-In 2005, the Fifth Labour Government established the Pacific Division to improve visa and immigration services in the Pacific Islands and for Pacific Islanders living in New Zealand.
+In 2005, the Fifth Labour Government established the Pacific Division to improve visa and immigration services in the Pacific Islands and for Pasifika peoples living in New Zealand.
 In 2009, a report by the Controller and Auditor-General identified a range of problems including poor leadership, mismanagement, lack of accountability and transparency, poor services, and a "fiefdom" mentality.
 In response to the report, the Fifth National Government dissolved the Pacific Division and re-integrated it into INZ.

 After the Department of Labour was merged into the Ministry of Business, Innovation and Employment (MBIE) in July 2012, Immigration New Zealand was incorporated into the new ministry.